 Clark says you probably don’t need travel insurance when:

 - Your trip consists of flights and hotel stays that are fully refundable.

 - The cost of making changes to your itinerary is less than it would cost to re-book your trip.

 3. What Does Travel Insurance Cover?

-Travel Insurance Review lays out some of the most common things that might be covered by trip insurance:
+The website Travel Insurance Review lays out some of the most common things covered by travel insurance, including:

-- Injury or illness of insured, travel companion, family member, or business partner
+- Injury or illness of policyholder, travel companion, family member or business partner

 - Bankruptcy or financial default of travel company